Intelligent-Silicon/Clarion-Class-Writing-Template/README.md

 ![AppGen Class Method Overloads](https://github.com/Intelligent-Silicon/Clarion-Class-Writing-Template/blob/main/Pics/AppGen-Overload-Methods-Field-Options.jpg)

-The unique "Friendly Name" assigned to each Method Overload with the parameters visible. ```Default``` is created automatically when the Class Method AppGen procedure is created and can be changed provided it remains unique to the method overload list.
-The "Friendly Name" is used in the Dct and Local field options to to optionally limit the property declaration.
-The Populate Data box lets you choose what data you want to populate in the final class source file(s).
+The unique "Friendly Name" assigned to each Method Overload with the parameters visible. ```Default``` is created automatically when the Class Method AppGen procedure is created and can be changed provided it remains unique to the procedure's method overload list.
+The "Friendly Name" is used in the Dct and Local field options to optionally limit the property declaration.
+The Populate Data box lets you choose what data you want to populate in the final class source file(s) regardless of it being specified in the ```Table Schematic Definition``` window or ```Local Data``` section.

 ### Realtime Embed and Source Code Spacing